labscommunity/protocol-land-sync/README.md

     WALLET='YOUR_WALLET_JWK_HERE'
     REPO_TITLE='Your Repo Name Here'
     REPO_DESCRIPTION='Your Repo Description Here'

-    # Optional Environment variables for ArSeeding strategy

-    STRATEGY='ARSEEDING'
-    ARSEEDING_TOKEN_SYMBOL='AR'

-    # Use personal funds in case of transaction subsidization failure

-    HANDLE_SUBSIDY_ERROR='true'
     ```

     Replace `'YOUR_WALLET_JWK_HERE'` with your Arweave wallet's JWK (JSON Web Key).

-    Currently Sync transaction costs are subsidized by Protocol Land and in case of subsidization failure, Sync program will exit unless `HANDLE_SUBSIDY_ERROR` env is set which lets you pay for the transaction from your wallet and continue.
-    If the compressed size of your repository exceeds 100kb, ensure your wallet has enough $AR to cover the transaction fees.

     These environment variables (`WALLET`, `REPO_TITLE`, and `REPO_DESCRIPTION`) are crucial for setting up your repository and providing a meaningful description.

-    `STRATEGY` and `ARSEEDING_TOKEN_SYMBOL` are needed for using [ArSeeding](https://web3infra.dev/docs/arseeding/introduction/lightNode/) to sync repositories to Protocol Land.
-Supported Arweave tokens for ArSeeding strategy are: `['XYZ', 'ARDRIVE', 'PIA', 'VRT', 'U', 'STAMP', 'AR']`.

 4. **(optional)** Checkout locally all the branches you want synced.
 The tool uploads all the branches you have checked out locally with Git.
    Run this bash command to checkout all the remote branches: